dtm-labs/en.dtm.pub/docs/exception/barrier.md

-# Subtransaction barriers
+# Sub-transaction barriers

 ## Functionality

-We have pioneered the subtransaction barrier technique in dtm.
+We have pioneered the sub-transaction barrier technique in dtm.
-The outcome of using subtransaction barrier is shown below:
+The outcome of using sub-transaction barrier is shown below:

 ![barrier](../imgs/barrier.jpg)

-For all requests that arrive at the subtransaction barrier: abnormal requests are filtered; validated requests pass through the barrier.
+For all requests that arrive at the sub-transaction barrier: abnormal requests are filtered; validated requests pass through the barrier.
-After the developer uses the subtransaction barrier, all kinds of exceptions described earlier in the tutorial are handled properly.
+After the developer uses the sub-transaction barrier, all kinds of exceptions described earlier in the tutorial are handled properly.
 The business developer only needs to focus on the actual business logic, and the burden is greatly reduced.
-The subtransaction barrier technique provides the method ThroughBarrierCall, signature of which is shown below:
+The sub-transaction barrier technique provides the method ThroughBarrierCall, signature of which is shown below:

 ``` go